With A Warm, Caring Staff and Stunningly Natural Results,

 Start by doing a simple search on plastic surgeons in your area.
 Do they have a social presence, and are they regularly putting out professional and informational information about plastic surgery?
 Check reviews and get testimonials from people who have actually gone to each particular surgeon – you would be surprised what you can learn from the candid and honest reviews of your peers.

 You will also want to make sure your surgeon is board-certified with the American Board of Plastic Surgery (ABPS).
-The reason for this is because members of the ABPS must always be up-to-date in the latest technologies and procedures.
+The reason for this is that members of the ABPS must always be up-to-date with the latest technologies and procedures.
 Click here to find out if a surgeon you are researching is certified.

 While many cosmetic procedures are invasive surgeries that require medical-grade attention, you will find that many plastic surgeons operate out of their own clinics versus a hospital or surgicenter.
-So, it is important to make sure that their particular facility is accredited – this ensures that they have them same level of safety records as that of a hospital setting.
+It is important to make sure that their particular facility is accredited.
+This ensures they have the same level of safety records as that of a hospital setting.

-We want to make sure that you are thorough and asking every question you can to better prepare your for your procedure.
+We want to make sure that you are thorough and ask every question you can to better prepare yourself for your procedure.
 Here is a quick list of questions you can ask yourself and your potential surgeon at your consultation: